rajarshi100/Spatio-Temporal-Graph-Transformer/data/README.md

 # Dataset files

 This project uses the PeMSD7(M) and PeMS-BAY traffic forecasting datasets.
-The full data files are not committed to this repository because they are large and may have separate redistribution terms.
+The full data files are not committed to this repository because they are large and may be downloaded from the link given in the main README.

 Expected files: